gjoseph92/soundDB/PREREQUISITES.md

 To run Command Prompt, press Start and search for "Command Prompt" or "cmd".
 I recommend making a shortcut too, since you'll use it often (right-click the icon while it's open and click "Pin this program to taskbar").

+Tips:

+- Copying and pasting in Command Prompt is particularly unintuitive.
+    - To copy, select text with the mouse and press `Enter`.
+    - To paste, right-click and the text will be inserted wherever your blinking cursor is.
+- You can type the beginning of a file or folder name and press Tab to auto-complete
+- The up and down arrows cycle through previous commands

 ## Installing Python

 There are many ways to install a Python.
 The complexity has less to do with installing the Python interpreter itself, and more with installing and managing all the packages (libraries) that comprise the Python ecosystem.
 For Windows users, this is especially difficult, since the standard Python package manager ([pip](https://pip.pypa.io/en/stable/)) is hampered by Microsoft's lack of inclusion of C++ compiler.
 Either installing a compiler or finding the right pre-compiled versions of the libraries you need is a pain.